snmudunuri/diffproject/README.md

 # Goal: Create a tic-tac-toe game
 # Workflow
-* Ask user to select a if he wants to play with computer or play with player 2
+* Ask user to enter his name
 * Display the 3X3 box to start the play
 * Display a start button to start the game and a cancel button to cancel the game
 * Display a restart button after start button is selected to restart the game